mathiasertl/django-ca/docs/source/settings.rst

 How to configure
 ****************

-If you use django-ca :doc:`as a Django app </quickstart/as_app>`, set settings normally using your :file:`settings.py` file (or whatever custom mechanism you have devised).
+If you use django-ca :doc:`as a Django app </quickstart/as_app>`, use :file:`settings.py` file, as you normally would.

-If you use the full django-ca project (e.g. if you :doc:`install from source </quickstart/from_source>`, or use :doc:`Docker </quickstart/docker>` or :doc:`docker-compose </quickstart/docker_compose>`), do *not* update the :file:`settings.py` file included with django-ca. Instead, use `YAML <https://en.wikipedia.org/wiki/YAML>`_ files that django-ca loads (in alphabetical order) from a preconfigured directory.
-Please see the respective installation instructions for how to override settings, and see :ref:`settings-yaml-configuration` for format instructions.
+If you use the full django-ca project (e.g. if you :doc:`install from source </quickstart/from_source>`, or use :doc:`Docker </quickstart/docker>` or :doc:`Docker Compose </quickstart/docker_compose>`), use
+`YAML <https://en.wikipedia.org/wiki/YAML>`_ files that django-ca loads (in alphabetical order) from a preconfigured directory.
+Please see the respective installation instructions for how to configure settings.

-The django-ca project also lets you override simple string-like settings via environment variables.
-The environment variable name is the same as the setting but prefixed with ``DJANGO_CA_``.
-For example to set the ``CA_DIR`` setting, pass a ``DJANGO_CA_CA_DIR`` environment variable.
+In the django-ca project, you can also use environment variables.
+The variable name is the same as the setting but prefixed with ``DJANGO_CA_``.
+For example to set the ``CA_ENABLE_ACME`` setting, pass a ``DJANGO_CA_CA_ENABLE_ACME`` environment variable.
 Environment variables take precedence over the YAML configuration files above.

 The django-ca project also recognizes some environment variables to better integrate with other systems.
 See :ref:`settings-global-environment-variables` for more information.